Things to do in Nice, France

 Old Nice (Vieux Nice)

-Old nice is where the charming history, churches, and squares of the city are located.
-Walk through the vibrant narrow and pastel-colored streets and feel like stepping back in time.
-After each new corner, you’ll find small restaurants, beautiful squares with the echoing sound of live music.
+Old Nice is where the charming history, churches, and squares of the city are located.
+Walk through the vibrant narrow, and pastel-colored streets and feel like stepping back in time.
+After each new corner, you’ll find small restaurants and beautiful squares with the echoing sound of live music.
 Old Nice lies just below Castle Hill and is perfect to start exploring from there or from Place Massena.

 Place Massena is the main square of Nice.
-The large square with checkerboard pavement is located between the old and new town and lined and leading to the shopping street and many good restaurants.
+The large square with checkerboard pavement is located between the old and new town and leads to the shopping street and many good restaurants.
 Place Massena is also the perfect starting point for a stroll around Nice’s old town.

 Relax on one of Nice’s Beaches